ssiarhei115/Celebrities-classification-w-PyTorch/README.md

 ## Data description

 Primary dataset consists of 2 folders - train, valid; each of them contains 5 folders with pictures of celebrities: Elon Mask, Bill Gates, Jeff Bezos, Mark Zuckerberg, Steve Jobs.
+Folder 'test' contains one image for prediction test purpose, it was downloaded from the Internet.

 ## Metric